Stratovarius: Nemesis, Eternal, Enigma and Intermission 2 (2013–2020)

 Stratovarius live at Tuska 2013.
 From left to right: Matias Kupiainen, Timo Kotipelto, Lauri Porra, Rolf Pilve and Jens Johansson.

 Their next album, Nemesis, was released on 22 February 2013.
 The first single, "Unbreakable", was released on 25 January 2013.
 Nemesis reached No. 3 on the Finnish albums charts and charted in the top 100 in 8 other countries. it received generally positive reviews from critics, Metal Storm wrote “Even after all their previous dramas Stratovarius have made Nemesis their most expressive return to form.”
 They also released a DVD called Nemesis Days with some Nemesis World Tour recordings in this same year.

 In August 2014, the band announced they would play a few shows dedicated to their 1997 hit album Visions.
 During these shows, the whole album was played.
 The premiere of these concept shows was 12 September 2014: their headliner performance at Progpower USA in Atlanta.

 On 5 December 2014, Elements Pt.
 1 and Elements Pt.
 2 were reissued as a box set that included the high quality 3CD+DVD digi-pak, a cassette including previously unreleased demo songs not available anywhere else, an "Elements" tour T-shirt as well as a reproduction of the original tour program.

 On 24 April 2015, Stratovarius announced their fifteenth studio album, Eternal, would be released on 11 September 2015.
 On 23 June 2015, Stratovarius unveiled Eternals cover, as well as the official track list of the album.
 On 30 July 2015, the band announced that the lead single from Eternal would be "Shine in the Dark".
 An official lyric video featuring vocalist Timo Kotipelto was uploaded to YouTube.
 In October 2015, Stratovarius embarked on a world tour to promote the new album.
 They began this with a European Tour of 16 countries including France, Germany, and the Netherlands.
 Gloryhammer and Divine Ascension were the supporting acts for the European leg of the tour.
 Eternal reached No. 5 on the Finnish albums chart and once again received positive reviews.
 On 20 May 2016, the band released their Best Of compilation, which included one previously unreleased track called "Until the End of Days".
 In the summer of that same year they re released their entire catalog with high quality packaging and bonus material.

+In autumn 2017, Jari Kainulainen joined the band for several concerts in Finland due to the conflict in Lauri Porra's schedule.

 On 13 January 2018, Kotipelto discussed recent anniversary shows and also commented that the band were hoping to record a new album during spring 2018.
 On 10 August 2018, Stratovarius released the new song "Oblivion" from the upcoming compilation album Enigma: Intermission 2, which came out 28 September 2018.
 It is the follow-up to 2001's Intermission.
 The band supported the new album with a European tour with Tarja Turunen on the A Nordic Symphony '18 tour.

-In 2019 the band played at numerous shows and festivals in Europe, Asia and South America.
+In 2019, the band played at numerous shows and festivals in Europe, Asia and South America.